varnish/docker-varnish/README.md

 > See [TLS section](#tls) for more information about the primary *PROXY protocol* use case.

 Varnish will run with a default memory storage size of `100M`.
-The `SIZE` *environment variable* can be used to extend the size.
+The `VARNISH_SIZE` *environment variable* can be used to extend the size.

 # TLS